 How to assemble the Moroccan chickpea hand pies

 Now, assembling hand pies are a million times easier than actual pies!
 You'll need a lined flat surface and NO pie or tart tin.

 Follow the following steps and you're 90% there.
 These correspond with the images below:

-- Place a wrap on a flat lined baking tray.
+- Place a wrap on a lined baking sheet.
 Generously spoon the filling on half of the wrap, leaving a gap around 2cm (1 inch) away from the edge.

 - Optional: use a knife to score lines in the other half of the wrap.
 This will allow steam to escape.